PruneTruong/DenseMatching/README.md

 <details>
   <summary><b>Note on PDCNet inference options</b></summary>

-PDC-Net has multiple inference alternative options. if model if PDC-Net, add options:
+PDC-Net and PDC-Net+ has multiple inference alternative options. if model if PDC-Net, add options:
 * --confidence_map_R, for computation of the confidence map p_r, default is 1.0
 * --multi_stage_type in